RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 ## DISCUSSION ##

-One of the most challenging endeavors in the biological sciences is linking the molecular details of cellular components to the larger scale physiology of the organism.
+&nbsp;&nbsp;&nbsp;&nbsp;One of the most challenging endeavors in the biological sciences is linking the molecular details of cellular components to the larger scale physiology of the organism.
 This formidable task has perhaps been best met in the context of the central dogma where over half a century of thorough scientific dissection has left us with some sense of the connection between the microscopic details and macroscopic consequences (CITATIONS).
 This by no means that we are “finished” with the central dogma, but it serves as a model by which we believe the other enumerable fascinating phenomena of life should be approached.
 The wide swath of structural, biochemical, and mechanical knowledge of mechanosensitive channels makes the phenomenon of osmoregulation a particularly attractive subject for such study.

 To our knowledge, this work represents the first attempt to quantitatively control the abundance of a single species of